nakshatraraghav/sentimetric/README.md

 ## Usage

-To run the Phonetisme API, you can use the following npm scripts:
+To run the Sentrimetric API, you can use the following npm scripts:

 - **Development Mode**